 You will want to use every tool at your disposal to promote and drive business.
 The more you sell, the easier it is going to be to make this your career, and that will allow you to live the life you want.

-By making sure to know your worth and using c putative research that you gather from online, you should be able to pick competitive rates that allow for the conversion of traffic to an extraordinary level.
+By making sure to know your worth and using useful research that you gather online, you should be able to pick competitive rates that allow for the conversion of traffic to an extraordinary level.

 The Final Verdict

 Finding a way to make your passion your career is a dream we all have.
-If you have a passion for music and enjoy creating killer beats, then why not sell them and find your way into a life you have always dreamed of.
+If you have a passion for music and enjoy creating killer beats, then why not sell them and find your way into a life you’ve always dreamed of?

-With this guide and all of its information, we certainly hope you have found the answers you were looking or when you asked how to sell beats.
+With this guide and all of its information, we certainly hope you have found the answers you were looking for on how to sell beats.

-The biggest thing to consider is how and where you are going to sell, your beats.
-Once this is decided, the rest is all about consistency and content.
-Use your tools and build a brand and work your way to a business you can be proud of.
+The biggest thing to consider is how and where you are going to sell your beats.
+Once this is decided, the rest is all about CONSISTENCY and CONTENT.

 This can all be done by using the wonderful world of social media.
 Craft multiple forms of content on various platforms and do it where your audience is going to be.

 With the tools at hand, you may find it a lot easier than you thought it would be.
-The equation is simple — offer content that is engaging, build a following, and create some sick beats.
+The equation is simple: